 Electric Bicycles (also known as e-bikes) are the most important vehicles under the category of electric vehicles.
 These are very much user-friendly for commuting within city limits.

 These e-bikes are basically simple bicycles fitted with an electric motor which augments its speed.
 Worldwide there are many types of electric bicycles ranging from the ones which have a small motor which assists in easy pedaling (less exertion) to the ones having more powerful motors which resemble very closely to mopeds.

 Batteries and designs will improve with time

 Moreover, many of the batteries are portable.
 Means if you have a solar panel at home, it can be recharged by it.
 It implies “pure savings and nothing else”.

-With advancement in technology, more lightweight yet sturdy e-bikes come to the market.
+With the advancement in technology, more lightweight yet sturdy e-bikes come to the market.
 These models use more powerful motors.
 Modern models use better shockers as well, which helps with smoother rides.

 More recent futuristic models include better tail and front lamps, a navigation system, battery level indicator, odometer, and digital speedometer.